cryologger/ice-tracking-beacon/Documentation/INSTALLATION.md

 ![image](https://github.com/adamgarbo/cryologger-ice-tracking-beacon/assets/22924092/f4d9af80-c4ba-4fab-958b-c35e1e4ac1e3)

 ## Step 4: Install Libraries
 Several libraries are required by the Cryologger ice tracking beacons.
-These can downloaded using the Arduino IDE's Library Manager (requires Internet connection).
+These can be downloaded using the Arduino IDE's Library Manager (requires an Internet connection).

 * Navigate to: Tools > Manage Libraries
 * Search for and install the following libraries: